 It was created out of love for the experience of driving and the lifestyle that is very much intrinsic to the lives of all of those who live, breathe and enjoy cars.

 The magazine is Design and innovation led.
-It aims to explore our relationship with Design through the cars we choose to drive, the places we choose to live or spend time in and the items we choose to surround ourselves with to express ourselves.
+It aims to explore our relationship with Design through the cars we choose to drive, the places we choose to spend time in and the items we choose to surround ourselves with to express ourselves.
 Cars to us are no means of transport, they enhance our life experience.

 The Founder and Editor

 Geared Life's Founder and Editor is Renata Parolari Fernandes, owner of multi award-winning Five Star Magazine and Hotel News Scotland.
 A fast car aficionado herself with 18 years experience in the luxury sector.

 "Cars, like art, reflect more than culture and history, they reflect the human desire to transcend the human condition.

 They live in the space between what we are and what we could never be.

 They are an extension of our frail bodies, giving us the physical power, beauty and emotional freedom we aspire